-I’m very prideful about the fact I ask for what I need.
+I’m pretty prideful about the fact I ask for what I need.

 Specifically, clearly & in the moment.

-Long day of work & Im feeling insecure about my writing?
+Long day of work and feeling insecure about content I’ve created?

-“Tell me I rock & my words are amazing!”
+“Tell me I rock & my words are amazing!
+Say something like: You’re too close to see how good it is!”

-All gussied up for a (his) work event?
-Feeling a little awkwardtastic?
+All gussied up for a presentation and feeling a little awkwardtastic?

-“Tell me I look bad-ass and yet still completely like myself.”
+“Tell me I look bad-ass and yet completely like myself.
+Remind me I feel wonky because I rarely get dressed up”

-Working 24/7 & bringing home the (turkey)bacon in the form of…tinybacons?
+Working 24/7 but still bringing home the bacon in the form of…tiny bacons?

-“Tell me it is not at all about the money.
-Remind me it’s about the people we help while we’re here.”*
+“Tell me it’s not always about the money.
+Remind me it’s about the people we meet and help along the way.”

 longass circuitous way I go about it is not.

-All of this clicked for me recently as I searched for the laundry tag in a piece of his clothing.
+This became clear to me recently as I searched for the laundry tag in a newly purchased piece of clothing.

-Maybe *I* should invest time distilling them down to their basic essence—for me.
+Perhaps *I* should invest time distilling them to their most basic essence—for me.

 And this is what I came up with: